michael-Alvarez/michael-Alvarez/README.md

 - 🌱 I’m currently learning SQL, C#, Java, and more C++
 - 💞️ I’m looking to collaborate on anything maybe...
 - 📫 How to reach me ...
-- 🧠 I've learned C++, JavaSript, Pseudeocode, HTML, and CSS
+- 🧠 I've learned C++, JavaScript, Pseudeocode, HTML, and CSS

 <!---
 michael-Alvarez/michael-Alvarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.